mixxxdj/manual/source/chapters/user_interface.rst

     The Key options.

 The key displays the current musical key of the loaded track after pitch shifting.
 The key is displayed below the BPM (Tempo).
-This is the same as the key that is shown under the :guilabel:`Key` column heading in the Mixxx library.
-If it is hidden, you can drag the horizontal scroll bar at the bottom of the Mixxx library section, to the right, and the column will show.
+This is the same as the key that is shown under the :guilabel:`Key` column heading in the :ref:`Mixxx library <library-tracks>`.
 Clicking the key will expand it to reveal more options:

   * **Pitch Control**: This changes the track pitch independent of the tempo.
 Left-clicking the :guilabel:`-` button decreases the pitch by one semitone.
 Right-clicking it decreases the pitch by 10 cents.
 Left-clicking the :guilabel:`+` button increases the pitch by one semitone.
 Right-clicking it increases the pitch by 10 cents.
   * **Sync and Reset Key**: Left-clicking the :guilabel:`MATCH` button sets the key to a pitch that allows harmonic transition from the other track.
 It requires a detected key on both involved decks.
 Right-clicking it resets the key to the original track key.

 **Cover Art**
   The cover art of the track loaded into the deck is displayed on the left side of the track.
-This is the same as the cover art that is shown under the :guilabel:`Cover Art` column heading in the Mixxx library.
+This is the same as the cover art that is shown under the :guilabel:`Cover Art` column heading in the :ref:`Mixxx library <library-tracks>`.
   In Deere skin you can choose to enable or disable the cover art by clicking the gear icon in the upper right corner, then toggling the :menuselection:`Decks --> Cover Art` option.
 Clicking on the cover art will expand it into a full blown image.
   The cover art is also shown in the Vinyl Widget next to the :ref:`parallel waveforms <interface-waveform>`.